-The X3C19P1-05S is an "X" style 5dB coupler.
+The X3C25P1-05S is an "X" style 5dB coupler.
 Port configurations are defined in the table on page 2 of this data sheet and an example driving port 1 is shown below.
-Note that this is not an "H" style coupler like the older 5dB Xinger couplers (such as the 1D1304-5 and 1A1305-5).
 The change was made to allow better placement of the termination resistors when the coupler is used in a serial splitter/combiner network.